Finally, science has proven what we already knew: late stage pregnancy sucks and we need more personal space, so please, do not touch our bumps!

 “Peripersonal space is considered a ‘safety bubble’ and it’s possible that the observed expansion of this at the late stage of pregnancy might be aimed at protecting the vulnerable abdomen during the mother’s daily interactions.
 So as the mother’s bump grows, in effect the expanded peripersonal space is the brain’s way of ensuring danger is kept at arm’s length,” said Dr Flavia Cardini.

-That and we might also be feeling a bit over it and don’t want to be touched.
-Because you know, heavily pregnant, possibly pissed off and all.
+That, and we might also be feeling a bit over it and don’t want to be touched.
+Maybe not just when we’re pregnant, either.
+Maybe touching a woman you don’t know very well is weird at best, and at worst, a violation of boundaries.